haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

 Creating the state machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Smtp state machine is created following this squeleton where we define five states to manage intiation phase, command/response and data transfert.
+Smtp state machine is created through the following skeleton where we define five states to manage intiation phase, command/response and data transfert.
 For each of these states we define two main transitions `up` and `down` that will handle received data depending on their direction: from client to server or from server to client.

 .. code-block:: lua